|

 street where no one is going to do anything and which everyone ignores.

-people along our road have them, and when they go off at 4.30am (like one
+along our road have them, and when they go off at 4.30am (like one did

-did today), they ring and scream for over an hour.
-No one comes along to
+today), they ring and scream for over an hour.
+No one comes along to see

-see what the noise is about; the police certainly don’t.
-All that happens is
+what the noise is about; the police certainly don’t.
+All that happens is that

-that everyone suffers the noise until the battery finally goes flat and the
+everyone suffers the noise until the battery finally goes flat and the noise

-noise stops.
-It was just as well that I was on a late start today – I got a
+stops.
+It was just as well that I was on a late start today – I got a bit of

 I had